iltabiai/iltabiai.github.io/_posts/2015-12-10-6fibers-specimen-manufacturing.md

 </div>

 The density of **fringes** (isolines of same colours) qualitatively shows the stress concentration.
 The more colours there are in an area, the higher the stress concentration is.
+It is possible to distinguish the residual stresses due to the interaction with the mold and the residual stress around each fiber.